ParleStargazer/Cloud-AV-Agent-Lab/docs/COLLECTION_MODEL.md

 Qihoo 360 now follows the same product onboarding path as Huorong and Windows Defender.
 It uses the stable `product_id` `qihoo-360`, has a low-risk readiness probe, has a product collector registered through the existing registry, and is selectable through the shared CLI / `single-run` product resolution flow.
+The MVP has been smoke-validated in a cloud-isolated Windows Lighthouse run using the administrator Desktop Worker account: Qihoo 360 produced a `Summary.dat` quarantine record, the collector emitted normalized `av_quarantined` evidence, and evaluation produced a conservative `detected_or_blocked / high` summary.

 Its implementation shape is closer to Huorong than Windows Defender: copy the product log snapshot into the current case workspace, parse the copied file